Clay as Care

 Oct 9th - Dec 31st, 2025

 The relationship between ceramic art and health is examined through an exhibition, scientific research, a publication, and public programs.
 The project considers ways in which care manifests in ceramic art and how viewing art and working with clay can promote personal and communal health.
-The exhibition features artists whose practices address healing, rest, and resilience, including Jennifer Ling Datchuk, Pew Fellow Adebunmi Gbadebo, and Ehren Tool.
+The exhibition features artists whose practices address healing, rest, and resilience, including Jennifer Ling Datchuk, Pew Fellow Adebunmi Gbadebo, Ehren Tool, and Maia Chao.

 Clay as Care is supported by The Pew Center for Arts & Heritage.